trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 Install requirements and open new py file(bulkurls.py) :
 ```
 sudo apt-get install python3-pip -y && nano /home/pi/bulkurls.py
 ```
-_If using **DietPi** install `pip install request` for its not install by default._

 Then copy and past text from <a href="https://raw.githubusercontent.com/trinib/Adguard-Wireguard-Unbound-Cloudflare/main/bulkurls.py"><b>bulkurls.py</b></a> file and save (control+x then y then enter) **NEED TO CONFIGURE YOUR ADGUARD CREDENTIALS IN FILE**.

+_If using **DietPi** install `pip install requests` for its not install by default._

 To run : `sudo python3 bulkurl.py`